 Terry’s Travel Tips

 Getting there: The National Assembly building is only a short walk from the pedestrian center of Ljubljana.
 Just about every bus line in the city stops a few blocks away near the Post Office (Pošta) on Slovenska Cesta.
 Parking is available under nearby Congress Square (Kongresni Trg).
 Ljubljana offers a wide choice of hotels if you book early.
-The city has embraced Airbnb for those who wish to experience this pleasant, walkable European capital like a local.
-Click here to get started on your first Airbnb booking with a discount.
-(Thank you for clicking on these links to make your booking.
-It supports my blog at no additional cost to you.)
+You don’t need a car if you stay in or near the pedestrian zone in the center.
+Use this link to book an airport transfer on Go Opti with a discount.

 Mark Your Calendar: Tours are given on the second Saturday of each month, except in August when the entire country of Slovenia is on vacation and Ljubljana fills with more tourists than locals.
-The free one-hour tour is offered at 9, 10 and 11 am.
+The free one-hour tour is offered at 10 and 11 am.
+Tours were suspended during Covid-19 restrictions.
+Check the website for the latest tour information.

 Well-Kept Secret: Except for the three people in my English-speaking group, all of the other participants in the Open Doors event were Slovene-speaking senior citizens.
 Groups can arrange tours on other dates.
 I’m guessing that there were few young people on this tour because they might visit with a school group.